Group Privacy Statement

 We endeavor to make sure that any personal data we collect about you will be held and processed strictly in accordance with the European General Data Protection Regulation (GDPR).
 The terms “Personal Data”, Data Controller” and “processing” have the meanings given to them by the GDPR which can be accessed here:

 2. Data Subject Privacy Notice

-2.1 The Data Protection Officers / GDPR Owners are committed to making our group privacy notice publicly and easily available to data subjects prior to Langham Hall Group collecting/processing their personal data.
+2.1 The Data Protection Officers / GDPR Owners (as set out below for the relevant companies) are committed to making our group privacy notice publicly and easily available to data subjects prior to Langham Hall Group collecting/processing their personal data.

 2.2 This Online Privacy Notice describes the types of Personal Data we collect and process in our interactions with data subjects, how we use the information, with whom we may share it and the choices available to you regarding our use of the information.
 We also describe the measures we take to protect the security of the information and how you can contact us about our privacy practices.

 Who are we?